 At GenDx we believe in continuous education, complementing our products to make tissue typing better, faster and easier.

-In order to improve skills and share tissue typing knowledge we offer several training opportunities in Sequencing-Based HLA Typing and Chimerism Monitoring through the GenDx Training School:
+To improve skills and share tissue typing knowledge we offer training opportunities in NGS and Sequencing-Based HLA Typing and in Chimerism Monitoring through the GenDx Training School:

 - Teaching Sessions: 1-day training events just before the start of the two large Immunogenetics & Histocompatibility Conferences EFI in Europe and ASHI in USA;